 Looking for a quicker yeast roll, you’ll love these Pull Apart Onion Rolls.
 No kneading required and just 11/2 hours of rising.
 Adding caramelized shallots make them a great addition to any meal, or leave them out for a delicious roll.

 I think my favorite food will always be bread.
 I love it in any form and while I don’t eat it for every meal, I generally always have some type of bread for meals with friends or family.
 Seriously, when Mike’s away, I’m perfectly happy with toasted bread and butter for dinner.
-My rule is that if I’m going to eat bread, it needs to be good!, I’m not wasting my carbs on bread that is just so-so.
-Pull Apart Onion Rolls, freeze so well, that you keep a batch in the freezer for those nights when you don’t have time to make yeast rolls.
+However, my rule is that if I’m going to eat bread, it needs to be great!, I’m not wasting my carbs on bread that is just so-so.

 How to make YEAST rolls